tylerthomasallen/docs/src/pages/deep-linked-ads/apple.md

 All the attribution can be visible on the [Branch dashboard summary page](https://dashboard.branch.io/).
 All installs and opens registered from this channel will automatically be tagged with the `channel`: `Apple App Store` and the `feature`: `Search Ads`.
 The `campaign` will be set to the Campaign Name you've configured in the Apple Search Ads dashboard.

+- Installs might not be accurate, but installs + open events should match what Apple reports
+- Due to API limitations, it may take up to 30 days for full attribution of a device

 Note that these stats are **limited to the date range** at the top of the page.
 You can expand the range if you'd like.

 ## Support